BrandiATMuhkuh/brandiatmuhkuh.github.com/source/projects/index.markdown

 # WERistIN (V1)
 WERistIN is a local advertising service.
 It is divided into a web version and a stand alone version.
 The stand alone version is integrated into tourist-terminals which are sold in many cities is Austria.

-WERistIN was the start of my frist company I founded with my brother and this wife.
+WERistIN was the start of my first company I founded with my brother and this wife.
 The system itself builds on the "High scalable CMS" I created for a customer but we used a different business model.
 Our business model was built on reciprocity and pro accounts.
-Community like a foodball club could get access to our system for free but they had to make advertisment for us.
+Community like a football club could get access to our system for free but they had to make advertisement for us.
 And companies had to pay via pro account.

 **My Job:** Lead Developer, Project Manager, Sale <br />
 **Team Members:** 3 <br />